For the first time in decades, Devin Nunes' local paper won't recommend him

 The Bee didn’t dwell on its ugly battle with Nunes in its recommendation of Janz, whom it painted as a moderate Democrat who will work across party lines and serve constituents.
 “Janz has hitched much of his appeal to: Being accessible and accountable,” the Bee wrote.
 “Nunes has completely avoided town-hall meetings in Visalia, Clovis or Fresno so voters could hear him and ask questions.
 Janz promises to hold at least four town hall meetings a year and have mobile office hours.”

-Janz sat down for an interview with the Bee‘s editorial board as it went about determining who to support.
+Janz sat down for an interview with the Bee‘s editorial board as it went about determining whom to support.
 Nunes, as has become his habit, did not respond to its requests.